guyjames/gj22/content/pages/contact.md

 layout: contact
 ---

-To get in touch fill the form below.
+To get in touch send me an email at info [@] guyjames.com